mydaytrip/partner-api/source/includes/trip-api.md

-originLongitude           | number  | Origin longitude in degrees. destinationLatitude       | number  | Destination latitude in degrees. destinationLongitude      | number  | Destination longitude in degrees. departureTime             | integer | Departure time as a UNIX epoch timestamp in seconds. passengersCount           | integer | Count of passengers to transport.
+originLongitude           | number  | Origin longitude in degrees. destinationLatitude       | number  | Destination latitude in degrees. destinationLongitude      | number  | Destination longitude in degrees. departureTime             | integer | Departure time as a UNIX epoch timestamp in seconds.
+Note that UNIX timestamps are UTC so you need to convert from local time to UTC when calculating it. passengersCount           | integer | Count of passengers to transport.
 Must be between 1 and 10. includeStops              | boolean | Optional.
 Default value true.
 When set to false no stops will be returned in trip options. includeShared             | boolean | Optional.
 Default value true.
 When set to false no shared trip options will be returned.